Azure/azure-relay/samples/hybrid-connections/dotnet/aspnet/README.md

 To use the extension, take the following steps:

 1. Add the Microsoft.Azure.Relay.AspNetCore assembly to your project.
-The assembly must be built from this sampe repo at the moment.
-An "official" Nuget package will be available in a little while.
+The assembly must be built from this sample repo at the moment.
+An "official" Nuget package will be available at some point in the future.
 2. [Create a Hybrid Connection](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-http-requests-dotnet-get-started)
 3. After you have created the Hybrid Connection, find its "Shared Access Policies" portal tab and add a new rule "listen" with the Listen-permission checked.